Enabling mixed-precision in spectral element codes: Nekbone case study

 A thorough inspection of the application helps to identify computational bottlenecks and to assess where mixed-precision can be safely applied.
 We use Verificarlo to analyze numerical stability and identify sections where reducing precision does not compromise accuracy.
-The inspection focuses on the following two steps: \begin{enumerate} \item Simulating the application using the VPREC backend with lower precisions and assessing the potential for precision reduction by tracking a few significant variables such as residual, $\beta$, {\tt pap}, and {\tt rtr} in the (preconditioned) CG algorithm.
+The inspection focuses on the following two steps:

+\begin{enumerate} \item Simulating the application using the VPREC backend with lower precisions and assessing the potential for precision reduction by tracking a few significant variables such as residual, $\beta$, {\tt pap}, and {\tt rtr} in the (preconditioned) CG algorithm.
 Computation of dot products, as for the residual ({\tt rtr}), require parallel reductions that are the main source for error accumulation and, hence, inaccuracy in iterative solvers as shown in~\cite{iakymchuk19jcam}. \item Further verifying convergence sensitivity using stochastic arithmetic through the MCA backend. \end{enumerate}

 We perform the analysis with Verificarlo version 1.0, Flang and LLVM version 14.0.1 (Classic Flang Project) installed on Kebnekaise at HPC2N at Ume\aa{} University.
-We present more details of Kebnekaise in the results part, see~\Cref{sec:results}.
+We present more details of Kebnekaise in~\Cref{sec:results}.